zartaz/parse-server-example/README.md

-Instructions to quick run:
+# Instructions to quick run:
-Edit the .env_example with the correct variables and rename it to .env Run npm install in the root folder
+## Edit the .env_example with the correct variables and rename it to .env
+## Run npm install in the root folder
-Run npm start (no need to run extra script for dashboard is included in index and alive at /dashboard )
+# Run npm start (no need to run extra script for dashboard is included in index and alive at /dashboard )

-This is an example project using the [Parse Server](https://github.com/ParsePlatform/parse-server) module on Express.
-The [Parse Server guide](https://docs.parseplatform.org/parse-server/guide/) is a good place to get started.
-An [API reference](https://parseplatform.org/parse-server/api/) and [Cloud Code guide](https://docs.parseplatform.org/cloudcode/guide/) are also available.
-If you're interested in developing for Parse Server, the [Development guide](https://docs.parseplatform.org/parse-server/guide/#development-guide) will help you get set up.
-All documentations for Parse Platform's server and its client SDKs are available at [parseplatform.org](https://parseplatform.org).

 ---